Contributing

 Step 2: Hook

-We have a pre-commit hook to format the code and warrant the unit test pass, you only need to install this with the following command.
+We have a pre-commit hook to format the code and ensure the unit tests pass, you only need to install this with the following command.

 Step 3: Branch